Just-Roma/DarkMode/README.md

    you would also have to modify permissions.
 If you use Firefox ~ 116.0.0, then:
    Type about:addons, press enter, choose "Extensions" in the left menu,
    then click on "..." button, choose "manage" option, then "permissions" tab.
-   Allow the "Run on sites with restrictions".
+   Activate the "Access your data for all websites".
 Now it should work.
    This sequence may vary depending on the browser version.

 - - - -